 In some cases, particularly with live events like sports, some content will be blacklisted in local markets on Sling TV.
 That means even if you live in the US, you may not be able to see your hometown teams play in local market games because a regional broadcaster has bought the rights.

 This is not a problem if you have a VPN or smart DNS proxy.
-Just connect to a different location in the United States to change your IP address, and the blackout should no longer be an issue.
+Connect to a different location in the United States to change your IP address, and the blackout should no longer be an issue.

 Using a VPN on unsupported devices

 Roku, Chromecast, and Amazon Fire TV

 The second way is to set up the VPN directly on your home wifi router.
 This process varies depending on your router’s firmware.

 Learn more about how to set up a virtual wifi router using our Windows and Mac tutorials.

 Apple TV doesn’t support VPNs directly, although you can set up a VPN on Apple TV.
 But it does have AirPlay.
 AirPlay allows you to stream whatever is on your phone or Macbook onto your Apple TV, similar to screencasting in Chrome.
 Turn on the VPN on your iOS or Mac OSX device, open Sling TV, and use AirPlay Mirroring to get it on your Apple TV.

 Sling TV alternatives

 The closest competitor to Sling TV in the United States is Playstation Vue.
 Like Sling TV, Vue is a subscription live TV streaming service only available in the United States.
 It’s a fair bit more expensive than Sling TV, with the base plan starting at $40 for more than 60 channels.